FAQs

 The impact on peatland is assessed in detail through the Ecological Impact Assessment and any loss of peatland as a result of the wind farm infrastructure will be compensated for through habitat management measures.

-The impacts of peat slide risk will also be addressed specifically and RES have over 30 years developing and constructing wind farms in Ireland on peatland sites.
+The impacts of peat slide risk has also been addressed specifically in the Environmental Impact Assessment and RES have over 30 years developing and constructing wind farms in Ireland on peatland sites.

 What about the health impacts of wind farms?